IOS-CodePath-Group31/Unit5GroupMileStone/README.md

 ### Description

 Friendie is a social networking application for your friends or family.
+You can add friends/family with active accounts to your group.
 You can organise meetings and events with your group.
-The app will display the places you visited with your friends in a map.
-You can click on a place on the map and get more details about that place you visited.
+Anyone who is in the group can post to the group and view the group's content.

 ### App Evaluation